jmonad/android/README.md

-# androidSeq
+# Android
-A simple use of Seq on Android
+A simple use of jMonad libraries on Android